-The importance of mental health is more widely understood than ever before and 10 October celebrates World Mental Health Day, an initiative from the World Federation for Mental Health, to spread awareness even further.
-This year their campaign concentrates on Young People and Mental Health in a Changing World.
-We wanted to share a handful of ways that students can take positive steps to look after their mental health.
+The importance of good mental health is more widely understood than ever before.
+However, it can be hard to know where to begin when it comes to self-care.
+We wanted to share a handful of ways that students can take positive steps to look after their mental health in testing times.

 If you’re finding student life a little bit stressful and are looking for a simple way to take a time out from the rat race of daily life then meditation and mindfulness exercises are a great place to start.
 It can be a challenge to begin with but free to download apps such as Headspace, Simple Habit and Oak can all help you to train your mind to focus and redirect your thoughts.

 If you want to work up to meditation, start with slow, deep breathing exercises.
 Most people tend to breathe in a more shallow and rapid way, or hold their breath, when they are feeling anxious.
 Place one hand on your stomach, just above your belly button.
 Keep breathing steadily and try to concentrate on making each breath a little bit deeper.
 Draw it down into the bottom of your lungs.
 Inflating your lungs fully pushes the diaphragm muscle down, causing your stomach to push outwards.
 If you manage to do this, the hand on your tummy should lift slightly.
 Don’t worry if you don’t get it right away, stick with it and you’ll soon feel the benefits.

 Meditation and breathing exercises are proven to reduce stress, assist in reducing anxiety, lengthen the attention span and improve sleep.
 Speaking of which…